These easy Korean Chicken are packed with tons of sweet and spicy flavors but make a surprisingly light dinner with just 250 calories.

-Stewed Korean Chicken Thighs are an easy weeknight meal that will quickly become a family favorite when you are craving Asian take-out.
-Plus the leftovers are absolutely delicious for lunch the next day when the flavors have even more time to soak into the chicken.
+You seriously can't beat the flavor of this easy Korean Chicken!
+It's an easy weeknight meal that will quickly become a family favorite when you are craving Asian take-out.
+Plus the leftovers are absolutely delicious for lunch when the flavors have even more time to soak into the chicken.

 Looking for more Asian style chicken recipes?

 - Print Recipe

 - Download PDF

 - 2 lbs boneless skinless chicken thighs, sliced

 - 2 tbsp ginger, minced